There’s a reason why 87% of marketers use video:

-With embedded forms and built-in plugins, converting visitors into leads is now easier than ever.
+With the proper tools and strategy, converting visitors into leads is now easier than ever!

-The primary purpose of videos on landing pages is engagement and entertainment.
+The primary purpose of videos on landing pages is to generate engagement.
 Once people have watched your landing page video, a video call-to-action can invite them to take another step (such as downloading a guide) and then auto-direct them to further content on completion.

 The most compelling videos on landing pages are those that move you and make you feel something.
-They have contain the emotional charge that can lead to conversions.
+They should evoke the kind of emotion that can lead to conversions.
 An example of this may be a customer testimonial about how a product or service solved a problem or an explainer video with a great script.
 You can arrange for to pop up during high-leverage moments of a video, and see to it that you prompt viewers towards further action while they are most engaged.

 Optimize your videos for different social media networks

 Each social media platform is suitable for different types and lengths of videos.
 YouTube, for example, is better for longer-form videos, such as tutorials.
 You can use YouTube annotations or cards to create calls-to-action to move viewers down a marketing channel.
 Some people even have their channel on YouTube and use video monetization on their videos.

 When posting videos on social media, you are looking to extend the social reach and draw viewers.
 You don’t want to ask for too much from them, upfront.
 If you have posted an introductory video about your brand and you ask them to enter their contact details to view it, it won’t work.
 At this point, people have no idea what you’re offering them.

 Webinars and other such videos often have an email gate, which means viewers are unable to watch the content unless they fill in their contact information.
 For this to work, you need to communicate the value your content offers to viewers.
 The only way pre-roll lead capture works is if viewers are very clear about what they will be getting, and how it will benefit them.